Agnes Taubert

-Agnes Marie Constanze von Hartmann (7 January 1844 – 8 May 1877), who wrote under the name A. Taubert, was a German philosopher and writer.
-She was married to the philosopher Eduard von Hartmann and was a passionate advocate for his work, Philosophy of the Unconscious (1869).
-She authored two books that both critiqued and defended his ideas: Philosophie gegen naturwissenschaftliche Ueberhebung ("Philosophy Against the Overreach of Natural Sciences"; 1872) and Der Pessimismus und seine Gegner ("Pessimism and Its Opponents"; 1873).
-These works played a significant role in the intellectual debates surrounding the pessimism controversy in Germany.
+Agnes Marie Constanze von Hartmann (7 January 1844 – 8 May 1877), who wrote under the names A. T. and A. Taubert, was a German philosopher associated with post-Schopenhauerian pessimism.
+Born in Stralsund and later based in Berlin, she married the philosopher Eduard von Hartmann in 1872 and wrote in defence of his Philosophy of the Unconscious (1869).
+She published two books, Philosophie gegen naturwissenschaftliche Ueberhebung (1872) and Der Pessimismus und seine Gegner (1873; translated as Pessimism and Its Opponents).
+Frederick C. Beiser has described her as a participant in the German pessimism controversy and as one of the first women to have a prominent role in a public intellectual debate in Germany.

 Biography

+Early and personal life

-Agnes Marie Constanze Taubert was born on 7 January 1844, in Stralsund, Kingdom of Prussia.
-She was the daughter of an artillery colonel, who was friends with the father of the philosopher Eduard von Hartmann.
-In 1872, Taubert married Von Hartmann in Berlin-Charlottenburg and had a child with him.
+Agnes Marie Constanze Taubert was born on 7 January 1844 in Stralsund, Kingdom of Prussia, to Albert Hartmann Taubert and Friederike Agnes Wilhelmine Taubert.
+She was baptised on 1 February in Pomerania.
+Her father was an artillery colonel who was acquainted with the father of the philosopher Eduard von Hartmann.
+In 1872, she married von Hartmann in Berlin-Charlottenburg, and the couple had one child.

+Career

-Taubert was a staunch supporter of her husband's work, Philosophy of the Unconscious (1869), and wrote two books—both critiquing and defending his ideas—under the pen name A. Taubert.
-By publishing under a pen name, she was not recognized as a woman philosopher and was instead engaged with as if she were a man.
+Taubert supported her husband's Philosophy of the Unconscious and wrote two books under the pen names A. T. and A. Taubert.
+Both works defended Hartmann's ideas while also criticising aspects of them.
+Beiser states that publishing under a pen name meant that Taubert was not identified as a woman philosopher and that her work was received as if it had been written by a man.

+Beiser argues that Taubert's books, Philosophie gegen naturwissenschaftliche Ueberhebung (1872) and Der Pessimismus und seine Gegner (1873; translated as Pessimism and Its Opponents), played a role in the pessimism controversy in Germany.
+According to von Hartmann's publisher, Carl Heymons, Taubert was closely involved in planning and managing Hartmann's responses to critics during the controversy.

-Taubert's works, Philosophie gegen naturwissenschaftliche Ueberhebung ("Philosophy Against the Overreach of Natural Sciences"; 1872) and Der pessimismus und seine gegner ("Pessimism and Its Opponents"; 1873), significantly influenced the pessimism controversy in Germany.
-In her work, she defines the central problem of philosophical pessimism as "a matter of measuring the eudaimonological value of life in order to determine whether existence is preferable to non-existence or not."
-Like her husband, Taubert argued that this question could be answered through empirical observation.
+In her work, Taubert defined the central problem of philosophical pessimism as "a matter of measuring the eudaimonological value of life in order to determine whether existence is preferable to non-existence or not."
+Like Hartmann, she argued that the question could be addressed through empirical observation.

+Death

-Taubert died in Berlin, on 8 May 1877, of "an attack of a rheumatism of the joints", which was described as "extremely painful".
+Taubert died in Berlin on 8 May 1877, aged 33, of "an attack of a rheumatism of the joints", which was described as "extremely painful".

-Legacy
+Reception

-Taubert has been described as "one of the first women to have a prominent role in a public intellectual debate in Germany".
-She has been compared to Olga Plümacher and Amalie J. Hathaway, two contemporary women philosophers who also contributed to the pessimism controversy.
-Taubert has also been described, along with Olga Plümacher, as a forgotten philosopher of the late 19th century.
+Beiser has described Taubert as "one of the first women to have a prominent role in a public intellectual debate in Germany".
+He has also referred to Taubert and Olga Plümacher as forgotten philosophers of the late 19th century.
+In a 2018 post for the American Philosophical Association, Carol Bensick compared Taubert with Plümacher and Amalie J. Hathaway in the context of the pessimism controversy.

-A chapter on Taubert and Plümacher, written by Frederick C. Beiser, was included in the 2024 book, Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition.
+Beiser contributed a chapter on Taubert and Plümacher, titled "Two Female Pessimists", to the 2024 volume The Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition.

+In 2023, Ediciones Sequitur published a Spanish translation of Taubert's Der Pessimismus und seine Gegner, titled El pesimismo y sus adversarios.